Welcome to our Myanmar !

 What we do.

-To share not only to see Myanmar country but experience it as well.
-To be a traveler and not a tourist.
-To create the memories of Myanmar that fill travelers’ journals and serve as the inspiration for them to continue exploring.
+We provide journeys that not only let you see Myanmar but experience it as well–to be a traveler and not a tourist, to create memories of Myanmar that fill your travel journals and serve as the inspiration to continue.

 Who we are.

-At Myanmar Diaries, values are more than just words.
-They are actions.
-They inspire us to create experiences that turn blank pages into colorful stories and allow you to record the moments and memories of the land that we call home.
+At Myanmar Diaries, values are more than just words–they are actions.
+They inspire us to create experiences that turn blank pages into colorful stories and allow you to record the moments and memories of the land we call home.